Pilea Moon Valley (Pilea Mollis)

 |Common issues:||Root rot / overwatering.|

 The Moon Valley Pilea, (aka Pilea Involucrata or Pilea Mollis) is native to Colombia and Venezuela.
-Its a small bushy pilea with soft but jagged leaves.
+Its a small bushy pilea with soft but jagged leaves and a really interesting leaf texture.

 Medium to bright indirect sunlight is ideal.